roshan8/roshan8.github.io/_posts/2020-04-13-Automating-Certs-renewal-in-Kubernetes-using-LetsEncrypt,CertManager-and-Cloudflare.md

 <p> Let's Encrypt is a non-profit certificate authority run by Internet Security Research Group (ISRG) that provides X.509 certificates for Transport Layer Security (TLS) encryption at `no charge`.
 The certificate is `valid for 90 days`, during which renewal can take place at any time. </p>

 ### What’s Cert-Manager?
 <p>[cert-manager](https://github.com/jetstack/cert-manager) is a Kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources(Lets-Encrypt is one of these sources).
 It will ensure certificates are valid and up to date periodically, and attempt to renew certificates at an appropriate time before expiry.
-Cert-manager is based on [kube-lego](https://github.com/jetstack/kube-lego)
+Cert-manager is based on [kube-lego](https://github.com/jetstack/kube-lego) </p>

 ### Why did we choose `DNS as challenge type` for Let’s Encrypt
-Let’s Encrypt supports various types of [challenges types](https://letsencrypt.org/docs/challenge-types/), We chose to use DNS-01 challenge instead of more popular HTTP-01 challenge for the following reasons
+<p> Let’s Encrypt supports various types of [challenges types](https://letsencrypt.org/docs/challenge-types/), We chose to use DNS-01 challenge instead of more popular HTTP-01 challenge for the following reasons
 DNS challenge type supports wildcard certificates.
 HTTP-01 challenge issue certificate for every subdomain and that can cause problems sometimes (Too many lets-encrypt calls when your infra grows, Your API calls can get rate-limited by Let’s Encrypt )
-It works well even if you have multiple web servers.
+It works well even if you have multiple web servers. </p>

 ### So, Let’s begin!